Kory Blackwell

-Kory L. Blackwell (born August 3, 1972) is an American former professional football cornerback.
-He played for the New York Giants and the Cleveland Browns of the National Football League (NFL).
+Kory L. Blackwell (born August 3, 1972) is an American former professional football player who was a cornerback in the National Football League (NFL) for the New York Giants and the Cleveland Browns.
 He played college football for the UMass Minutemen.

 College career

-Blackwell attended Nassau Community College for two years and was named a Junior College All-American before signing a letter of intent to play at UMass.
-While at UMass he was an All-Atlantic 10 Conference selection.
+Blackwell attended Nassau Community College for two years and was named a Junior College All-American before signing a letter of intent to play for UMass.
+While at the University of Massachusetts Amherst, he was an All-Atlantic 10 Conference selection.
 Even though he only played with the Minutemen for two seasons Blackwell finished his collegiate career ranked sixth on the schools all-time pass defended list.

 Professional career

 New York Giants

 Blackwell was signed by the New York Giants in 1997 shortly after his college career as an undrafted free agent.
 He was invited to training camp and spent most of the season on the team's practice squad.
 In 1998 Blackwell appeared in five games for the Giants mainly on special teams recording three special teams tackles.
 In the offseason he was allocated to the Giants NFL Europe team the Scottish Claymores and played in 10 games with the Claymores where he notched 27 tackles, 12 pass defences, eight special teams tackles and three interceptions including one returned for touchdown.